Her buttocks like a dune

 Samarkand is the emerald of Persia's sultanates, a city of orchards, forests and fountains.
 Yassamin has never seen as much greenery in her life, and with great enthusiasm, she sets out to explore all the area's natural riches during the first few weeks of their time there.
 Latifa is only glad to take her on a tour of the city and its surroundings, and they spend many a pleasant picnic and hunting trip in the forests and gardens on either side of the Sogd.

-Yassamin feels life returning to all of her limbs, feels more well-nourished than she ever had been as a queen; all this exercise, fresh fruit and game have done wonders for her health.
+Yassamin feels life returning to all of her limbs, feels more well-nourished than she ever had been as a queen; all this exercise, all the fresh fruit and game have done wonders for her health.
 And she is sure it has to be the fresh air, the fertility of the ground itself and not merely the promise of a new life in her belly that makes her feel so replenished.
 For the people here are glowing with health, even in the lowest classes: the trees bear fruit in every season and there's a garden and running water in every house; as a consequence, she has seen hardly any cases of scurvy and dysentery is rare.

 Yet despite all their civilisation, most of the people here still worship idols, revere the Three Jewels even if their rulers are good Muslims.
 There are hundreds of temples here, many monks, many golden idols of the Buddha, of goddesses riding on lions, and Yassamin mumbles a prayer every time she has to pass them by.
-However, Latifa is not bothered by such things, having lived nearly her entire life here: she tells Yassamin that her husband tolerates these practices if only because heathens will have to pay higher taxes.
+However, Latifa is not bothered by such things, having lived nearly her entire life here: she tells Yassamin that her husband tolerates these practices exactly because pagans will have to pay higher taxes.
 In fact, she tells Yassamin, the majority of those who have converted to Islam are wretched climbers, people out to grab power for themselves; Latifa says she would rather trust an honest pagan than a false Muslim.

 Jaffar, in turn, falls in love with the city because of its heritage of learning, the vast libraries housed in its temples.
 At first, the saffron-robed monks look upon him with suspicion, but he has always known how to charm his way anywhere: in perfectly enunciated Sanskrit, he offers them the secret of papermaking and a share in the profits of his paper mills, the construction of which he had initiated their very first week here.
 It is an offer even the proudest of abbots cannot refuse, and thus, Jaffar is allowed even into the inner sanctums to go through their manuscripts.